 👉 The multichannel customer service challenge is not easy to overcome.
 We ask global hospitality experts Calvin Tilokee, Adele Gutman, Max Starkov, Thais Bandinelli, Claudio Habibe, Christoph Hutter, and Waldin Duran what they would do if they have to prioritize one customer over the other.
 Read here what they have to say [Customer Service Dilemma].

-2. Capture potential guest’ information
+2. Capture potential guests’ information

 Not all people that get in touch with your hotel make a reservation.
 Many travelers contact you while they are still considering making future trips.

-This is a great opportunity for you to get their contact information, learn about their preferences and send them an email, give them a call, text them to let them know about a future reservation, promotional packages you have, and new special services.
+This is a great opportunity for you to get their contact information, learn about their preferences and send them an email, give them a call, and text them to let them know about a future reservation, promotional packages you have, and new special services.

 When they reach out to you, they are opening a door to a relationship with you.
 Don’t waste the opportunity.

-A customer may or may not want to commit at this point but if you make it easy to do business with you, they might make a reservation at the spot or later on.
+A customer may or may not want to commit at this point but if you make it easy to do business with you, they might make a reservation on the spot or later on.